esphome/esphome-docs/esphomeyaml/guides/getting_started_command_line.rst

     switch:
       - platform: gpio
-        name: "Living Room Dehumidifer"
+        name: "Living Room Dehumidifier"
         pin: 5

 The configuration format should hopefully immediately seem similar to you. esphomeyaml has tried to keep it as close to Home Assistant’s ``configuration.yaml`` schema as possible.
-In above example, we’re simply adding a switch that’s called “Living Room Relay” (could control anything really, for example lights) and is connected to pin ``GPIO5``.
+In the above example, we’re simply adding a switch that’s called “Living Room Dehumidifier” (could control anything really, for example lights) and is connected to pin ``GPIO5``.
 The nice thing about esphomeyaml is that it will automatically also try to translate pin numbers for you based on the board.
-For example in above configuration, if using a NodeMCU board, you could have just as well set ``D1`` as the ``pin:`` option.
+For example in the above configuration, if using a NodeMCU board, you could have just as well set ``D1`` as the ``pin:`` option.